 Audrey Hepburn captivated our hearts in her iconic portrayal of Holly Golightly in Breakfast at Tiffany’s.
 Depicting a dazzling, nomadic character, Golightly’s cinematic spirit came to life and danced before our eyes.
-Her enchanting rawness and naivety revealed a story of a girl who kept running, only to realize she was running from herself all along.
-Golightly, a self-proclaimed “wild thing,” sheds her old life in search of a larger than life self — one that even a Tiffany jewellery box couldn’t contain!
+Her enchanting naivety revealed a story of a girl who kept running, only to realize she was running from herself all along.
+Golightly, a self-proclaimed “wild thing”, sheds her old life in search of a larger-than-life self — one that even a Tiffany jewellery box couldn’t contain!
 However, her vulnerability becomes increasingly apparent as the plot thickens.
-The mean reds is just one of the many whimsical analogies Holly made that captures a real emotion many people experience every day.
+The mean reds is just one of the many whimsical analogies Holly made that captured a real emotion many people experience every day.

-The mean reds are harder to pinpoint, making it infinite times more difficult to resolve.
-Although I am not a huge fan of labels, it can feel a lot like anxiety, having a panic attack, experiencing PTSD, dealing with grief, suffering from extreme loss, or battling depression.
+The mean reds are harder to pinpoint and infinitely more difficult to resolve.
+Although I am not a huge fan of labels, it can feel a lot like anxiety, a panic attack, or an existential crisis.
 Suddenly, as Golightly described, you feel the world collapsing in on you as you pant heavily for air.

-You’re afraid; paralyzed with fear.
+You’re afraid and paralyzed with fear.
 You feel confused and disoriented.
-Every action and thought feels weighted down by invisible bricks.
+Every thought and action feels weighted down by a million invisible bricks.
 Reality begins to shatter into a million pieces and you’re terrified whether to painstakingly glue each piece back together or to walk away, barefoot over broken glass.
-Ah yes, the mean reds are mean indeed.
-It strikes when you least expect it, to the most unlikely of individuals, without a moment’s warning.
+Ah yes, the mean reds are mean indeed!
+It strikes when you least expect it, to the most unlikely of individuals, without a moment’s notice.

-Because the mean reds are hard to identify and is experienced uniquely from person to person, it’s important to find a self-care method that works for you.
-For Holly, she revealed,
+Because the mean reds are hard to identify (and experienced uniquely from person-to-person), it’s important to find a self-care method that works for you.

 “Well, when I get [the mean reds] the only thing that does any good is to jump in a cab and go to Tiffany’s.
 Calms me down right away.
 The quietness and the proud look of it.
 Nothing very bad could happen to you there.
 If I could find a real-life place that’d make me feel like Tiffany’s, then… then I’d buy some furniture and give the cat a name!”

-Combatting the mean reds is a combination of removing yourself from a situation that triggers you, creating a safe environment to be in, grounding yourself, and seeking out familiarity.
-When you experience a tidal wave of the mean reds, it can be difficult to do anything at all, but there is remarkable strength in just sitting with yourself, watching the clouds pass while the mean reds burn out like a slow flame.
+Combating the mean reds is a combination of removing yourself from a triggering situation, creating a safe space, grounding yourself, and seeking out familiarity.
+When you experience a tidal wave of the mean reds, it can be difficult to do anything at all.
+But you must remember: there is remarkable strength in just sitting with yourself, watching the clouds pass while the mean reds burn out like a slow flame.

 What makes Holly Golighty such a beloved icon today is her relatability.
-The idea of the lost girl trying to get by in the big city is a feeling that many young adults living in an urban city can easily connect with.
-You can be most enchanting person at a party, and still catch the blues and mean reds when you least expect it.
+The story of a girl trying to get by in the big city is a feeling many students can connect with.
+You can be most enchanting person at a party and still catch the blues and mean reds when you least expect it.